Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-The Valley are a trio from Cape Town, South Africa and after a couple of earlier Single releases, have arrived with ‘Obelisk‘.
-The six-song EP dropped back toward the end of August and finds Anton Louw (vocals and guitar), Le Roux Hofmeyr (bass and backup vocals) and Charl Stemmet (drums and backup vocals) in top form.
+The Valley is a trio from Cape Town, South Africa and after a couple of earlier Single releases, have arrived with ‘Obelisk‘.
+The six-song EP dropped back toward the end of August and finds Anton Louw (vocals and guitar), Le Roux Hofmeyr (bass and backup vocals), and Charl Stemmet (drums and backup vocals) in top form.

 So, enter The Valley and their presentation of ‘Obelisk‘ for your perusal, via the Bandcamp embed below.
 If you dig far outside-of-the-box music that can be a little hard to label, classify, or quantify, then here you go.
 Explore this and see where it takes you.